rafaelmsoares/rafaelmsoares.github.io/virt/kvm-mmu.md

 ##### Extra: Creation of the shadow page cache

-The `mmu_page_header_cache` cache is created in the module initialization, which is not shown in the ftrace output I posted in here:
+The `mmu_page_header_cache` cache is created in the module initialization, which is not shown in the ftrace output we posted in here:

     - vmx_init [vmx.c] // module_init(vmx_init)
         - kvm_init [kvm_main.c]